The origins of Baptist churches go back to the 1600s.

 1. John Wigan & the "Coldhouse cause"

-There is also a Baptist Church at Warrington (Hillcliffe Baptist Church) which goes back to about 1654 and whose first pastor was Thomas Lowe (d.
+There is also a Baptist Church at Warrington (Hill Cliffe Baptist Church) which goes back at least to 1654, and maybe much earlier.
+Arguably, the first pastor was Thomas Lowe who served from 1650 (d.
 1695).
-It was from this church that churches were started in Liverpool (Daniel Fabius, 1700), Warford, Nantwich, Little Leigh and Milton.
+It was from this church that churches were started at Newton, Warrington and Liverpool in Lancashire (the latter, by Daniel Fabius in 1700); Nantwich, Middlewich, Cherry Lane (Lymm), Brassey Green (Tarporley), [Great] Warford (Alderley Edge), Knutsford, Bickerton, Milton (Acton Bridge), Kingsley and Chester in Cheshire, and elsewhere.

 3. Yorkshire & Lancashire Association of Baptist Churches